nithsubr/RepData_PeerAssessment1/PA1_Template.md

 &nbsp;

 We can see that the highest activity intervals are centered around 8.00 AM (approx) followed by intervals centered around 5.00 PM (approx)
-The Lowest activity interval is centered around 2.00 AM (approx).. probably the sleeping time
+The Lowest activity interval is centered around 2.00 AM (approx).

 &nbsp;